 — Alan Lakein

-- How to Avoid: Pay attention to portion sizes by using smaller plates and serving dishes.
-Follow recommended serving sizes, especially for calorie-dense foods like nuts, seeds, and oils.
-Additionally, learning to listen to your body’s hunger and fullness cues is important for maintaining proper portion control and preventing overeating.
+- How to Avoid: Pay attention to serving sizes and use smaller plates and serving dishes.
+Paying special attention to serving size recommendations, especially for high-calorie foods like nuts, seeds, and oils, will also help.
+Additionally, learning to listen to one’s body is important for proper portion control and not overeating.

 3. Relying on Processed Foods